Kung Jin: A death you caused! You made him fight Shao Kahn, and stood there while that bastard snapped his neck!

 - Hell, it's not even clear if that was his family, or if it's a family he killed on an assignment.

-- In Tales of Symphonia Chocolat acts this way towards Lloyd after she finds out that he killed her grandmother Marble.
-She forgives him later on when the prisoners of the Iselia Ranch tell her that Marble was transformed into an Exbelua and Lloyd originally intended to save her.
-A similar case occurs with Kuchinawa, who blames Sheena of killing his parents by being unable to control Volt, even if she was merely a child at that time and most likely unable to translate Volt's speech ("It's just like before!
+- A similar case occurs with Kuchinawa, who blames Sheena of killing his parents by being unable to control Volt, even if she was merely a child at that time and unable to understand Volt's speech ("It's just like before!
 What the hell is he saying?").
 He hides this grudge at first, but gives in to it after Sheena actually manages to make a pact with Volt and multiple other Summon Spirits during the game.
 Sheena has to set him straight again by fighting a duel with him.
 Interestingly enough, his brother Orochi insists that the tragedy was an accident and that Sheena should not feel responsible and accept the duel.

 - In Paper Mario: The Thousand-Year Door, Admiral Bobbery suffers from the second variation of this trope, after learning that his wife Scarlette passed away while he was on a voyage.
 He blames himself for it, thinking that he could have nursed her back to health if only he wasn't at sea at that time.
 He then vowed to never sail the sea again, filled with grief and regret.
 Mario manages to take away his pain however, by showing him a letter that Scarlette wrote with her last breath to prevent Bobbery from feeling guilty about her death.